apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 ### partition_key [string]

-Determine the partition of the kafka send message based on the key.
+Configure which field is used as the key of the kafka message.

 For example, if you want to use value of a field from upstream data as key, you can assign it to the field name.